triglian/ICWEbApp/README.md

 # International Conference for Web Engineering 2016 Mobile Web App
 ##Read ME
-The purpose of this app is creating a mobile-friendly web application for meetings and conventions.
+The purpose of this app is creating a mobile-friendly web application for meetings and conventions. <br />
 It is based on Node.js, express.js, Polymer and Dust.js.
 ####Features
+* Twitter
 ####Modules
 * `body-parser`
 * `cookie-parser`